 The Lucas Theatre for the Arts and Trustees Theater are the perfect stop after dinner.
 Trustees Theater is host to the Savannah Film Festival in the fall and usually houses SCAD-related events.
 Meanwhile, the Lucas Theater offers plays, musicals and special Savannah Philharmonic concerts, among other events.
 Together, the historic theaters screen well-loved movies every other weekend; next up are Priscilla Queen of the Desert on July 13 and Total Recall on August 13.
 The best part is that they’re both on the same cross-street, right on Broughton Street.

 Have Fun at Festivals

 If you’re visiting Savannah with a teenager, we recommend you time it with a festival.
 Luckily, there’s tons of them in Savannah.
-Every month the Waterfront Association hosts a fun bash on River Street, with fireworks every first Friday of the month and festivals devoted to everything from dogs to bacon, sweets, seafood and brews.
+Every month the Waterfront Association hosts a fun bash on River Street.
+Fireworks explode every first Friday of the month.
+Festivals devoted to everything from dogs to bacon, sweets, seafood and brews are always a fun time.
 But some of the most popular events aren’t just confined to River Street, they span all of downtown and include the Savannah Music Festival in March, the Savannah Jazz Festival in September and the Savannah Film Festival in October.